envoyproxy/gateway/docs/latest/user/rate-limit.md

 ## Rate limit for remote address

-Here is an example of a rate limit implemented by the application developer to limit distinct users who can be differentiated based on the remote address in the `XFF` header.
+Here is an example of a rate limit implemented by the application developer to limit distinct users who can be differentiated based on their remote address in the `XFF` header.

 ```shell